 The Bitcoin price and expected economic returns on Bitcoin mining activities could significantly affect the demand of mining machines and in turn the average selling price of Bitcoin mining machines.
 See "-Key Factors Affecting Our Results of Operations" for details of factors affecting economic return on Bitcoin mining activities and the market demands.
 Particularly, a significant fluctuation in Bitcoin price in a short period of time could significantly reverse the trend of average selling price of Bitcoin mining machines in certain periods of time.
-For example, a significant drop in the Bitcoin price in the first quarter of 2020 and third and fourth quarters of 2021 significantly reduced the average selling price of Bitcoin mining machines in the same periods.
-Meanwhile, due to the combined impact of COVID-19 and Bitcoin halving event in 2020, which significantly affected the expected returns on Bitcoin related activities such as mining, it reduced the average selling price of our Ebit E12 series products.
-Notwithstanding the unprecedented uncertainty and volatility in the COVID-19 environment and its adverse impact on the supply chain of raw materials, the price of Bitcoin has maintained at a high level with volatility, which had a positive impact on the market.
-In the case of limited raw materials, we optimized the hardware architecture and launched a new model E10B, E10C and E9.6, which has achieved rapid growth in sales performance.
+For example, a significant drop in the Bitcoin price in the first quarter of 2020, third and fourth quarters of 2021 and a continuous decline throughout 2022, significantly reduced the average selling price of Bitcoin mining machines in the same periods.
+Meanwhile, due to the combined impact of COVID-19 and Bitcoin halving event in 2020, which significantly affected the expected returns on Bitcoin related activities such as mining, it negatively affected the average selling price of Bitcoin mining machines.
+The unprecedented uncertainty and volatility in the COVID-19 environment has an adverse impact on the supply chain of raw materials.
+With limited raw materials, we have optimized the hardware architecture to ensure the competitiveness of our products.

-In addition, the average selling price is also significantly affected by the performance of the Bitcoin mining machines.
+In addition, the average selling price of Bitcoin mining machines is also significantly affected by the performance of the Bitcoin mining machines.
 The following table sets forth the revenue, total computing power sold and average selling price (per TH/s) of our own brand mining machines for the periods indicated:

-Years Ended December 31, 2019 2020 2021 Revenue (US\$ in Total computing power sold Average selling price per TH/s Revenue (US\$ in Total computing power sold Average selling price per TH/s Revenue (US\$ in Total computing power sold Average selling price per TH/s thousands) (TH/s) (US\$) thousands) (TH/s) (US\$) thousands) (TH/s) (US\$) Mining machines: Ebit E9+ 204 18,000 11 - - - Ebit E9 Series (1) 11,124 2,015,935 6 - - - 16,467 270,060 61 Ebit E10 Series (2) 29,799 1,763,727 17 - - - 23,129 1,199,390 19 Ebit E12 46,879 2,174,788 22 7,433 480,524 15 40 3,652 11 Ebit E15 395 18,540 21 Total (3) 88,006 5,972,450 15 7,828 499,064 16 39,636 1,473,102 27
+Years Ended December 31, 2020 2021 2022 Revenue Total computing power sold Average selling price per TH/s Revenue Total computing power sold Average selling price per TH/s Revenue Total computing power sold Average selling price per TH/s (US\$ in thousands) (TH/s) (US\$) (US\$ in thousands) (TH/s) (US\$) (US\$ in thousands) (TH/s) (US\$) Mining machines: Ebit E9 (ilousailus) (111/3) (03\$) tiousaitusj (111/3) (03\$) thousandsy (1103) (03\$) Series (1) - - - 16,467 270,060 61 25,769 408,453 63 Ebit E10 Series (2) Ebit E12 - 7,433 - 480,524 - 15 23,129 40 1,199,390 3,652 19 11 - - - Ebit E15 395 18,540 21 - - - - - - Total (3) 7,828 499,064 16 39,636 1,473,102 27 25,769 408,453 63

-(1) Mainly include Ebit E9.1, Ebit E9.2, Ebit E9.3, E9.5, E9.6, Ebit E9i and Ebit E9i+ series

-RMB106 million revenue was recognized following our receipt of RMB106 million (approximately \$16.4 million) payment from a former customer as a result of a court mediation.
+(1) Mainly include Ebit E9.1, Ebit E9.2, Ebit E9.3, Ebit E9.5, E9.6, Ebit E9+, Ebit E9i and Ebit E9i+ series.
+RMB106 million (approximately \$16.4 million) and RMB173.4 million (approximately \$25.8 million) revenue were recognized in the year ended December 31, 2021 and 2022, as a result of payment received from two of the customers following court mediations.
 Refer to our discussion above.

-- (2) Mainly include Ebit E10 and Ebit E10+ series, including Ebit E10.1, Ebit E10.2, Ebit E10.3, Ebit E10.5, E10B and E10C - (3) Exclude revenues from sales of in-process mining machines.
+(2) Mainly include Ebit E10 and Ebit E10+ series, including Ebit E10.1, Ebit E10.2, Ebit E10.3, Ebit E10.5, E10B and E10C.

+(3) Exclude revenues from sales of in-process mining machines.

 In general, the average selling price of our Bitcoin mining machines in terms of computing power decreases as a result of the overall technology advancement which also resulted in a lower unit cost in production of such Bitcoin mining machine.
 New models launched in the markets generally exert downward pressure on prices of existing models.
 We typically price our Bitcoin mining machine based on their computing power and reduce the price of the previous generation when we introduce a new generation with higher computing power.
-For example, the average selling price of our most advanced E10B and E 10C mining machine were much higher than the previous generations of Ebit 9.